isoboroff/home-nas-build/README.md

 These controllers as shipped are set up to do hardware RAID, but I want to do everything in software through the magic of ZFS.
 One advantage of that is if the motherboard or controller dies, I can stick these drives in a completely different machine and the ZFS pool will be perfectly usable.
 The thing is, they need firmware flashing in order to put them in "IT" mode.

 You need the following tools.
-I recommend the LSI-9211-8i.zip archive from https://techmattr.wordpress.com/2016/04/11/updated-sas-hba-crossflashing-or-flashing-to-it-mode-dell-perc-h200-and-h310/, but if you need to you can also get them from the Broadcom (nee Avago nee Broadcom nee LSI) support website at https://www.broadcom.com/products/storage/host-bus-adapters/sas-9210-8i:
+I recommend the LSI-9211-8i.zip archive from https://techmattr.wordpress.com/2016/04/11/updated-sas-hba-crossflashing-or-flashing-to-it-mode-dell-perc-h200-and-h310/.
+I have a smaller version in this repo, without Windows drivers or old firmware versions that I didn't need.
+If you need to you can also get them from the Broadcom (nee Avago nee Broadcom nee LSI) support website at https://www.broadcom.com/products/storage/host-bus-adapters/sas-9210-8i:

 1. EFI Installer (`sas2flash.efi`): `Installer_P20_for_UEFI.zip`
 1. P9 old firmware: `9210_8i_Package_for_P9_IR_IT_Firmware_BIOS_Upgrade_on_MSDOS_and_Windows.zip`